 Dona and Kent mentioned they started with Rambouillet sheep, but quickly switched over to Romney.
 From both Dona and Kent and the other farmers in California we visited we heard the same qualities touted over and over: the Romney sheep have gentle dispositions, are easy keepers, and great mothers.

 Our farm-filled weekend was such a great experience.
 We learned so much about raising sheep, breeding for wool and healthy animals, and just how cute Romney sheep are.
 We couldn't be more proud to support these farmers and their sheep.
 The sheep are happy and are living in some of the most beautiful land we could imagine.
-And now for your viewing pleasure, here is a short film about lamb gangs.

 Check back on Friday and we'll take you to Montague, California and Tawanda farms to meet more Romneys.